ABOUT & FAQ’S

 ** All other club administrative expenses and the shortfall from the registration fees are made up by tournament income – primarily admissions since scorekeeping and concessions are used by teams as fund raisers for additional tournaments.

 What is AAU?

-The Amateur Athletic Union is a national organization dedicated to sports and physical fitness programs that has been the leader in amateur athletics for almost 100 years.
+The Amateur Athletic Union is a national non-profit organization dedicated to sports and physical fitness programs that has been the leader in amateur athletics for almost 100 years.
 Almost every NBA and WNBA player from this country played AAU basketball.
 For further information on AAU go to our links page.

 What is Fencor?

 It is one of the most successful Girls’ AAU Basketball Clubs in the country, having won 3 AAU National championships.
 It has been in existence for over 25 years.
 Fencor has a well-deserved reputation for developing players, having the best coaches and putting the players in the best possible circumstances for college exposure.
 The name comes from a company called Fencor Graphics that was an original sponsor.
 Fencor has players who have reached the highest levels of pro and college basketball.
 See the Alumnae page for more information.

 How does my daughter make a Fencor team?

 Simply register and come to the tryouts.
 Fencor holds open tryouts starting in October with additional tryouts to follow for those who missed first one.
 No player is guaranteed a spot on a team going in.
 A player must appear at minimum one tryout to be eligible but, obviously, the more tryouts a player can make, the better a coach has to evaluate you.

 How many teams are there?